Private Marketplace

 Goal: Through user interviews, we identified that users wanted a balance between power, features, and simplicity.
 They sought enough options to handle specific needs, but also a streamlined process that didn't require extensive learning.

-Solution: As the lead designer, I developed a design pattern using progressive disclosure to simplify the form layout.
+As the lead designer, I developed a design pattern using progressive disclosure to simplify the form layout.
 Initially, users were shown only the most important options, with secondary features disclosed upon request.
 This approach allowed users to focus on core tasks while minimizing complexity.
 I also conducted a content audit with product and customer success teams to eliminate unnecessary aspects of the workflow.
 Additionally, we removed the requirement of creating a product before deal creation, streamlining the process and embedding inventory details directly into the deal creation page.
 The result was a 75% reduction in time spent completing a deal.

 PHASE 3: DEAL TARGETING